itsalb3rt/musicoff/README.md

 # An application to listen offline music (musicoff)

-An application to listen offline music
+Listen your favorite music offline with Musicoff.
+This application allows you to download music from YouTube and listen to it without an internet connection and no ads.

 ## Get Google API Key